Full time

 Through its links to a host of subjects including Drama, Media, Journalism, Film Studies and Theatre Studies, Creative Writing offers a range of possible writing opportunities.
 Our location in west Wales enables us to draw on opportunities in a developing area of film and television production here.

-Students are introduced to understanding the world of the self-employed writer by being introduced to publishing (from approaching publishers, the steps of publication, the necessity of documents such as AI sheets), self-presentation in readings, collaborative, cross-disciplinary projects, residencies etc,
+Students are introduced to understanding the world of the self-employed writer by being introduced to publishing (from approaching publishers, the steps of publication, the necessity of documents such as AI sheets), self-presentation in readings, collaborative, cross-disciplinary projects, residencies etc.

 One of the biggest areas of growth is viral advertising narratives and there are also collaborative opportunities in games design and narrative.
-Links with Literature or History can lead to other possibilities, for example into careers involving narratives associated with archives and museums.
+Links with Literature or History can lead to other possibilities, for example to careers involving narratives associated with archives and museums.

 More widely the focus on both the structure and detail of language develops skills essential to any high-level graduate employment: to formulate and write clear and coherent narratives that present complex information to mixed (or at least varied) audiences.
 In addition, the programme focus on the respect and listening skills of the workshop is equally valuable.
 These skills are essential to any of the professions that deal directly with people.
 These may include social work, probation services, mental health advocates etc.